thephpleague/csv/docs/9.0/upgrading.md

 ## PHP version requirement

-`League\Csv 9.0` requires a PHP version greater or equal than 7.0.0 (was previously 5.5.0).
+`League\Csv 9.0` requires a PHP version greater or equal to 7.0.0 (was previously 5.5.0).

 <p class="message-warning">The library is not tested on <code>HHVM</code></p>